-Award-winning US documentarian Steve James (Hoop Dreams, SFF 1994; Life Itself, SFF 2014) is in top form in this captivating story of the only bank indicted following America's 2008 financial meltdown.
+Award-winning US documentarian Steve James (Life Itself, SFF 2014) is in top form in this captivating story of the only bank indicted following America's 2008 financial meltdown.

 Whether bickering over dim sum or choking back tears over their latest legal setback, the Sung dynasty are pretty hard to dislike, sharing a classic second-generation immigrant credo of hard work and strong family values. – Stephen Dalton, The Hollywood Reporter

 Believe it or not, Steve James has made a film about the housing crisis and financial meltdown that paints a bank and its founders as the little guy.
-Even that alone makes this a unique, worthwhile film. – Brian Tallerico, rogerebert.com
+Even that alone makes this a unique, worthwhile film.
+We often see portraits of financial institutions as the enemy, forgetting that many of the small ones have very human stories at their centre.
+A bank is the David here, and an overzealous prosecutor—and all that he represents—is the Goliath. – Brian Tallerico, rogerebert.com